yiwei403/Agrammatism-MEG-YN/README.md

     - calculated the correlation between the EMG averaged epoch data and each of the first twenty ICA components’ averaged epoch data.
     - Any ICA components that had a correlation coefficient higher than 0.4 were excluded as arising from speech movement artifacts.
 - `s03_zenodo_analysis_surface_source.py`
-    - generates Figure 2 & 3
+    - generates Figures 2 & 3
     - generates all the results in section 3.2 and 3.3
 - `s04_zenodo_plot_sig_results_from_surface_source_analysis.py`
-    - generates Figure 4 - 12
+    - generates Figures 4 - 12
-    - generates table 1-9
+    - generates Tables 1-9
-    - generates supplementary table S1 - S4
+    - generates supplementary Tables S1 - S4
 - `s05_zenodo_analysis_surface_source_regression.py`
     - generates supplementary Figure S4
     - generates supplementary Table S5